l4rz/practical-aspects-of-stylegan2-training/README.md

 </b>

 ## TL;DR
+<b>NOTE:</b> Continuation of this work is documented in the sequel to this writeup, ["Scaling up StyleGAN2"](http://github.com/l4rz/scaling-up-stylegan2).

 I have trained a StyleGAN2 from scratch with a dataset of female portraits at 1024px resolution.
 The samples quality was further improved by tuning the parameters and augmenting the dataset with zoomed-in images, allowing the network to learn more details and to achieved FID metrics that are comparable to the results of the original work.

 ![](images/seeds-23-40-66-166-347-447-511-895-908-945-973-976--070-sfw.jpg)